 Defendant’s challenge to the finding of probable cause rests upon his interpretation of Maine case law discussing probable cause based on collective information.
 Defendant argues that in light of the facts of those cases, and despite language to the contrary, collective information can support the existence of probable cause only if channeled through a single source.
 Defendant further argues that shift supervisor Tardif is the appropriate single source in this case and that information gathered by or conveyed to Officer Tardif was insufficient to establish probable cause.

-We need not decide whether defendant correctly interprets Maine law for if we consider only the information possessed by Officer Tardif, the record amply supports the finding of probable cause.
-Before ordering Officer Bourque to obtain a blood sample from the defendant, Tardif possessed the following information: A passenger in defendant's automobile lay dead beside the highway.
-Empty beer bottles littered defendant's car.
+We need not decide whether defendant correctly interprets Maine law for if wé consider only the information possessed by Officer Tardif, the record amply supports the finding of probable cause.
+Before ordering Officer Bourque to obtain a blood sample from the defendant, Tardif possessed the following information: A passenger in defendant’s automobile lay dead beside the highway.
+Empty beer bottles littered defendant’s car.
 Defendant smelled of alcohol and admitted to drinking.
 Defendant displayed slurred speech and bloodshot eyes and had appeared to stagger while at the scene.
-In addition, Tardif testified that for the purpose of evaluating probable cause, he had inspected the accident scene and had concluded that the accident occurred because defendant's car ran a stop sign.[1]
-The Superior Court committed no error in finding the *492 existence of probable cause to believe that defendant was under the influence of intoxicating liquor at the time of the accident.
+In addition, Tardif testified that for the purpose of evaluating probable cause, he had inspected the accident scene and had concluded that the accident occurred because defendant’s car ran a stop sign.
+1 The Superior Court committed no error in finding the *492 existence of probable cause to believe that defendant was under the influence of intoxicating liquor at the time of the accident.

 III.

 The State argues that the existence of an arrest was not crucial to the holding in Schmerber.
-Rather, the State contends, the Schmerber decision rested upon the traditional justification for a warrantless searchprobable cause and exigent circumstances.
+Rather, the State contends, the Schmerber decision rested upon the traditional justification for a warrantless search — probable cause and exigent circumstances.
 We agree.

 Whatever the validity of these considerations in general, they have little applicability with respect to searches involving intrusions beyond the body’s surface.
 The interests in human dignity and privacy which the Fourth Amendment protects forbid any such intrusions on the mere chance that desired evidence might be obtained.
 In the absence of a clear indication that in fact such evidence will be found, these fundamental human interests require law officers to suffer the risk that such evidence may disappear unless there is immediate search.

 We interpret the quoted passage as a refusal by the Supreme Court to sanction an involuntary blood test based on the doctrine of search incident to arrest.
-The Court stated that the considerations underlying that doctrine have "little applicability" in the context of blood tests.
-More importantly, the Court rejected the administration of blood tests upon the "mere chance" of obtaining evidence, requiring instead that no test be given absent a "clear indication" that desired evidence would be found.
-Given that a search incident to arrest requires no additional justification beyond the existence of a lawful arrest, United States v.
-Robinson, 414 U.S. 218, 235, 94 S.Ct.
-467, 477, 38 L.Ed.2d 427 (1973), the Court's requirement of a "clear indication" reveals its determination to reject the doctrine of search incident to arrest as a sufficient basis for the taking of an involuntary blood test.
+The Court stated that the considerations underlying that doctrine have “little applicability” in the context of blood tests.
+More importantly, the Court rejected the administration of blood tests upon the “mere chance” of obtaining evidence, requiring instead that no test be given absent a “clear indication” that desired evidence would be found.
+Given that a search incident to arrest requires no additional justification beyond the existence of a lawful arrest,

 The State argues that the record in this case satisfies the constitutional prerequisites to admission of the results of the blood test administered over defendant’s objection.
 As discussed above, under Schmerber those prerequisites are probable cause to search and exigent circumstances justifying the execution of that search without a warrant.
 The Superior Court did not address the existence of adequate justification for such a warrantless search, finding only the existence of probable cause to believe that defendant was under the influence of intoxicating liquor at the time of the accident.
 However, having held this finding by the Superior Court to be amply supported by the record, see supra Part II, we are satisfied that from this single finding may be inferred probable cause for a search of defendant’s blood and exigent circumstances requiring that the search be conducted promptly.